 Spreadsheets are great ways to keep track of finances.
 Whether it’s a home or business budget, tracking stocks and investments, or managing payments and invoices—using a spreadsheet can help you keep it all organized.
 If you are not a spreadsheet expert, it can be hard to design a data structure that makes sense.
 It is important to structure data in a way makes it easy for users to manage and monitor.
 If you are not sure where to start when creating spreadsheets for finance, you can try using a template.
 Use finance templates exactly how they come, or customize them to fit the way you work.
 Let’s take a look at the best templates:

 Income statement workflow template from Sheetgo

 If you are looking for a way to easily monitor your profit and loss statement, try our ready-to-use, automated Income statement template in Google Sheets.
-Follow the instructions in this blog post or directly install the template by clicking the button below.
+Follow the instructions in this blog post or directly get a copy of the template by clicking the button below.